 District adopted instructional materials are provided at no cost to students for each subject or class the student takes; however, this does not release any individual from responsibility for the instructional materials issued.
-Once instructional materials are checked out to students, students are responsible for those instructional materials.
-If instructional materials are lost or damaged, the parent/legal guardian of the student is held financially responsible.
-The student is charged the replacement price for the instructional materials issued and not returned in useable condition, even if the instructional materials were not new when issued.
-The student is fined for abnormal use or wear based upon a schedule established by the principal or principal's designee.
-A student who is issued damaged instructional materials should immediately report the damage to the teacher.
-Refunds for instructional materials which are found after payment has been made can be made through June 15 of the current school year.
+Each student, or the parent/guardian, is responsible for all instructional materials not returned in an acceptable condition by the student.
+If instructional materials are lost or damaged, the student, or parent/guardian, must pay the replacement price for the instructional materials issued and not returned in usable condition, even if the instructional materials were not new when issued.
+The student will also be fined for abnormal use or wear based upon a schedule established by the principal or principal's designee.
+A student receiving damaged instructional materials should immediately report the damage to the teacher.
+Refunds are issued through June 15 of the current school year for instructional materials found and returned.